GiGurra/bookeeper/README.md

 - Manual mod file downloading required
 - Only tested on Linux/Steam
 - No support for multiple mods in a single zip file
+- No support for reading/analyzing mod .pak files.

 ## Advanced